Fitout Partner: Resonics

 Product: Acoustic Screens in Origami, Grey

-At St Luke’s Church on Old Street, the London Symphony Orchestra required a sensitive design solution that would soften natural light without compromising the integrity of their historic rehearsal space.
-Originally built in 1733, the Grade I listed building presented strict heritage restrictions: no drilling, no adhesives and no permanent alterations to the architecture.
+At St. Luke’s Church on Old Street, the London Symphony Orchestra (LSO) required a sensitive acoustic design solution that would soften natural light without compromising the integrity of their historic rehearsal space.

 While acoustics were already well established within the space, the client required a solution that balanced subtle performance benefits with strong visual consideration.
+This acoustic screen project demonstrates how considered design and technical ingenuity can coexist within strict heritage constraints.

+Acoufelt developed a fully removable window treatment using Origami 12mm Standard screens in Grey.
 The screens were positioned across the windows, allowing natural light to pass through while reducing glare, marking the first time Acoufelt has used this approach in this context.

-Manufactured at our UK facility using advanced Zünd cutting technology, the intricate Fracture pattern was carefully refined to achieve the right scale and rhythm against the window architecture.
+Manufactured at our UK facility using advanced Zünd cutting technology, the intricate pattern was carefully refined to achieve the right scale and rhythm against the window architecture.

 In collaboration with Resonics, a bespoke hanging system was developed to ensure the installation was secure yet fully removable, satisfying all conservation requirements.